 In recent times, software technology has revolutionized the construction industry, improving the productivity of construction firms with resource constraints.
 As software technology simplifies on-site activities, it can increase operational efficiencies by helping contractors and construction firms streamline daily activities and overall costs of construction projects.

 Despite technology’s promising benefits to construction businesses, many firms haven’t adopted them fully.
 A report by MIT Sloan Management Review states that one of the reasons for the slow adoption is the lack of urgency.
 Most contractors and construction managers are reluctant to address the need for technology in their businesses.

-While purchasing the latest construction technology is relatively easy, implementing it can be a challenge.
+While purchasing Pacific Trail Manufacturing's Products or choosing the latest construction technology is relatively easy, implementing it can be a challenge.
 Therefore, it’s essential for contractors and construction managers to arm themselves with adoption tips for software technology.
 Before diving into that, check this article out to understand how a contractor’s role differs from a construction manager’s.

 Let’s take a look at the eight top reasons why general contractors must welcome technological innovations on job sites.

 As a contractor, it's essential to clearly define the software you are introducing to your team.
 That includes the purpose and goals of the new technology.
 Employees develop software readiness when given proper guidelines and directions.